imba/imba/readme.md

 [TodoMVC](http://todomvc.com), it is more than **[20 times faster than React](https://github.com/somebee/todomvc-render-benchmark)** with less code, and a much smaller library.

-## Learn
+## Documentation

 To get started with Imba, we recommend reading through the [official guide](http://imba.io/guides).

-All snippets are editable and executable.
-If you have any questions, please join our [gitter channel](https://gitter.im/somebee/imba).
+## Questions

+For questions and support please use our [community chat](https://gitter.im/somebee/imba).

+## Plugins

+* Sublime Text: [sublime-imba](http://github.com/somebee/sublime-imba) can be installed through Sublime Package Manager.
+* VSCode: [vscode-imba](http://github.com/somebee/vscode-imba) can be installed through VSCode / Marketplace.

 ## Installation
 Get [Node.js](http://nodejs.org) and [npm](http://npmjs.org), then:

 - `npm install -g imba`

-Regular code will run fine without any dependencies, but if you intend to use tags and selectors, remember to include the Imba library.
-On the server you should do `npm install imba --save` in your project, and `require 'imba'` in your application.
-For a simple example see [hello-world](https://github.com/somebee/hello-world-imba)

 ## Usage